A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 The confluence is 46 km from Myitkyina, about 1 hour 20 minutes drive.
 Irrawaddy Confluence is where the Mali Kha and the N Mai Kah met.

-A dam project signed by the former military regime and a Chinese construction company has put on hold as a result of local and popular opposition.
+A dam project signed by the former military regime and a Chinese construction company has been put on hold as a result of local and popular opposition.
 Boats are available for hire.
-Grilled fish is the most popular served among restaurants.
+Grilled fish is the most popular served in restaurants.

 Where to go after Myitkyina?

-Indawgyi Natural Lake is the least visit 3rd largest freshwater lake in Southeast Asia, about 180km from Myitkyina.
+Indawgyi Natural Lake is the least visited, the 3rd largest freshwater lake in Southeast Asia, about 180km from Myitkyina.

 Transport: Take train to Hopin and one hour drive to the lake.